dmgeurts/getcert_paloalto/README.md

 commit: success: "Configuration committed successfully"
 ```

-You should also be able to check the following locations on the Palo Alto Networks firewall for additional confirmation:
+Also check the following locations on the Palo Alto Networks firewall for additional confirmation:
 **Monitor –> Logs –> Configuration**
-You should see 3-5 operations, depending on whether or not you chose to modify the SSL/TLS service profile(s).
-In my setup (PA-850), it takes 7-8 seconds to renew, upload, and commit the configuration (not including actual commit time):
+There should be 3-5 operations shown, depending on whether or not the SSL/TLS service profile(s) are being updated.

-1. A web upload to /config/shared/certificate
+1. A web upload to /config/shared/certificate.
-2. A web upload to /config/shared/certificate/entry[@name=’LetsEncryptWildcard’]
+2. A web upload to /config/shared/certificate/entry[@name=’FQDN’] under the FreeIPA root CA certificate.
 3. A web “set” command to /config/shared/ssl-tls-service-profile/entry[@name=’GP_PORTAL_PROFILE’]
 4. A web “set” command to /config/shared/ssl-tls-service-profile/entry[@name=’GP_EXT_GW_PROFILE’]
-5. And a web “commit” operation
+5. And a web “commit” operation.